EmmanuelFiguracion/Reports-Documentation/README.md

 ### Data Sources

-Bank Loan: The primary dataset used for this analysis is the "financial_loan_final.csv" file, containing detailed information about the loan lend by the company to its customer
+Bank Loan: The primary dataset used for this analysis is the "financial_loan_final.csv" file, containing detailed information about the loan lend by the bank to its customer
 - [Download here](https://github.com/EmmanuelFiguracion/Reports-Documentation/blob/main/financial_loan_final.csv)

 ### Tools